Tuesday, December 11, 2012

 There comes a point when one has to walk away. . .

-in the red.
+A business would never stay open if it continually lived in the red.
 The responsible thing for them to do would be to close the doors, take the losses and move on.
 Modern families are facing the same thing, like no time in history.
 Easy credit, easy loans and the brainwashing in our culture that we can pay for everything later is destroying many.
-It has created families who are,
+It has created families who are, without realizing it, living a financial lie and they know not how to recover.

 The only way to stop the deadly financial hemorrhaging is to walk away and start over.
 Find a cheaper home - an apartment, mobile home or live with relatives temporarily.
 If you are renting and have a lease, explain to your landlord that you are in dire financial straights and must move.
 If you own a home that is far too expensive, or that has seriously lost its value and you can't sell, tell your banker about your financial difficulties and see what they can do.
 If nothing is available to help, then tell them to take the house back, then walk away.